AWegnerGitHub/awegnergithub.github.io-content/2024_01_25_review_learn_analytics_with_polars.md

 I started this entire [Course Reviews][1] series 7 years ago, with a [post about a Pandas course][2].
 It went so well, I continued both taking various courses to expand my own knowledge and sharing my experiences with those courses here.
 It seems fitting to look at a Pandas competitors: [Polars][3].

 I've used Pandas for years and it's done the job well enough.
 But, Polars is gaining traction in the industry and one of the data engineers at work mentioned it as a possible tool to look at.
 I like to be informed when my engineers make tooling recommendations, so I took it upon myself to learn a little more about Polars.
 I did so by selecting a course by Kieran Keene, titled [Learn Data Analytics with Polars (Python) in just 2 hours!][course].
-I got this course duing another of Udemy's sales for $13.
+I got this course during another of Udemy's sales for $13.

 ## About the course